EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 1. Register EXPRESSCLUSTER X Database Agent license to each cluster node.
 1. Start Cluster WebUI Config Mode
 1. Add a SQL Server monitor resource to existing failover group as follows:
-	- service1
+	- monitor_SQLServer
 		- Info
-			- Type: service resource
+			- Type: SQL Server monitor resource
 			- Name: sqlserverw
 		- Monitor(common)
 			- Target Resource: service_SQLServer
 			- Wait Time to Start Monitoring: 10
 				- *Note*
-					- Monitoring should be delay to start because the target database takes some seconds to become accessible after the instance service is started.
-If 10 seconds is not enough in your environment, please edit this parameter.
+					- Monitoring should be delayed to start because the target database takes some seconds to become accessible after the instance service is started.
+If 10 seconds is not enough in your environment, double this parameter.
-			- Other settings: Default or as you like
+			- Other settings: Default or as preferred
 		- Monitor(special)
-			- Monitor Level: As you like
+			- Monitor Level: as preferred
-			- Database name: Enter the database name to be monitored
+			- Database name: Enter the database name to be monitored (e.g `testdb`)
-			- Instance: Enter the SQL Server instance name
+			- Instance: Enter the SQL Server instance name (e.g `MSSQLSERVER`, `SQLEXPRESS`)
 			- User Name/Password: Enter a user name and its password which is accessible to the database to be monitored
-			- Monitor Table Name: Default or as you like
+			- Monitor Table Name: Default or as preferred
 			- ODBC Driver Name: Select [ODBC Driver 17 for SQL Server]
 		- Recovery Action
-			- As you like
+			- as preferred
 1. Apply the configuration